 Travel and the Sunset

 Travel using túk-túk or motorcycle is highly recommended for the best experience throughout your journey to Pre Rup.
-Along the drive, you will pass on isles of trees which give off cool evening breezes.
+Along the drive, you will pass on isles of trees that give off cool evening breezes.
 You will travel past one of the largest moats that surround Angkor Wat and the lake of Srah Srong.
 Glimpses of a golden rice field under the bright curving blue sky tinted with strands of red and orange are marvelous.
 It will be one very worthwhile six-kilometer trip further out before reaching the destination.

 Stalls for drinks and souvenir shops are situated next to every temple site.
 When you see one, you’re there.
 You can enjoy a cold beverage before or right sunset.
 Straw hats, sundresses, scarfs are the perfect choice from the shop that can fancy your theme even more.
 And from there, it will only take a short climb to a very rewarding scenic beauty.